Infertility causes and treatment

-When you are ready to start a family, you may not think having a baby might be a challenge.
-For many couples, though, getting and staying pregnant may not be just a frustrating inconvenience, it might be a medical condition that may affect both physical and emotional health.
+When you’re ready to start a family, you may not think having a baby could be challenging.
+But for many couples, getting and staying pregnant is not only a frustrating inconvenience, it’s a medical condition that affects both physical and emotional health.
 If you’re struggling with infertility, you're not alone.
-Approximately 1 in 8 couples have trouble conceiving within 6 to 12 months of unprotected intercourse.1
+Millions of people around the world struggle with it too.1

 What causes infertility?

 It might seem like the stars have to be perfectly aligned in order to have a baby.
 In some ways, that’s true.
-Even in a perfectly healthy young woman, the odds of conceiving in any given month are only 20-25%.2 In general, one-third of infertility issues are a male-factor, one-third are female-factor, and in the remaining cases, there’s either an issue with both the male and female or no cause is determined, also known as unexplained infertility.3
+Even in a perfectly healthy young woman, the odds of conceiving in any given month are only 20-25%.2 Infertility issues can stem from a male factor, female factor, or both.
+In some cases, no cause is determined (also known as unexplained infertility).
+About one in 5 couples experience unexplained infertility.3

 Common causes of female infertility

-According to the Cleveland Clinic, to get pregnant, women need to have functioning ovaries, healthy fallopian tubes and a healthy uterus.4 If something interferes with the process of ovulation, fertilization or implantation, it may be a cause for infertility.
-The most common cause of infertility is a lack of ovulation.5 Other common problems may include:6
+To get pregnant, women need to have functioning ovaries, healthy fallopian tubes and a healthy uterus.4 If something interferes with the process of ovulation, fertilization or implantation, it may be a cause of infertility.
+The most common cause of infertility is a lack of ovulation.4 Other common problems may include:5

 Tumor or cyst(s)